 The PhD student ombuds are two PhD students employed by the Department of Physics and Astronomy to help and support the PhD students in times of need.
 All issues, great or small, personal or general, are welcome and handled with strict confidentiality.
 The ombuds are there to help the PhD students with any problems regarding the financing, terms of employment, harassment, discrimination, and issues with supervisors or colleagues.
 The ombuds have a duty of confidentiality.
-The PhD ombuds are also chairmen of the PhD student council and organize a welcome lunch for new doctoral students.
+The PhD ombuds are also chairmen of the PhD student council and organise a welcome lunch for new doctoral students.

 The PhD Student Council